mfschmidt/deepdream/README.md

     $ git clone git@github.com:mfschmidt/deepdream.git
     $ cd deepdream
 ```
 7. Download caffe models.
 They are too big to duplicate in github repositories so I put their urls in text files for wget.
+You can download one or all of these and modify the code to use the one you like.

     a.
 Googlenet original from https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet and published as "Going deeper with Convolutions."
 Christian Szegedy, Wei Liu, Yangqing Jia, Pierre Sermanet, Scott Reed, Dragomir Anguelov, Dumitru Erhan, Vincent Vanhoucke, Andrew Rabinovich, arXiv:1409.4842
     ```
     $ cd googlenet_bvlc; wget -i model.urls; cd -